rayshift/magiatranslate/README.md

 ## How to build
 - Clone the repository including all submodules `git clone --recurse-submodules https://github.com/rayshift/magiatranslate`
-- Download `android-ndk-r16b` and `android-ndk-r21d` from https://developer.android.com/ndk/downloads and place them somewhere.
+- Download `android-ndk-r21d` from https://developer.android.com/ndk/downloads and place it somewhere.
 - Install Visual Studio along with ninja and cmake plugins for C++.
 Edit the paths to these executables in the `.bat` files if you are not using VS 2019 Enterprise.
 - Install the python requirements in requirements.txt.
 - Move `sign_example.bat` to `sign.bat` and add your jarsigner keystore, alias and password.